Mordical62645/ai-prompting-reference/README.md

 ### 2. RULES
 - **How should the AI act?** - Define the role, perspective, or experience level
+- Trick: one good trick is that you can ask it to explain everything to you like you're a 5 year old.
 - **Skillset/knowledge scope** - List relevant tools, languages, frameworks, or areas
 - **Restrictions or boundaries** - Specify what should not be touched or altered